aaggupta07/detecting-fake-news/README.md

-# detecting-fake-news
+This program was made with Jupyter Notebook and written in Python 3.9.

-Detecting fake news with machine learning
+# Detecting Fake News with Machine Learning
+Findings are summarized in the report.